 Established in the early 1900s, the Department has served as both the faculty home and training ground for numerous members of the National Academy of Sciences, American Academy of Arts & Sciences, Institute of Medicine, Howard Hughes Medical Institute, Pew Scholars, MacArthur Foundation Fellows, and Nobel Prize winners.
 Presently the Department has 45 faculty members with ~50 Ph.D. students drawn from the graduate programs in Biological Chemistry, Chemical Biology, Neuroscience, Biophysics, and Cellular and Molecular Biology.
 There are also students from our Master’s Program and several undergraduate degree programs actively engaged in research, as well as departmental courses and seminars.

-We hope you will be able to locate any information you seek through the pages of this site, but if not please feel free to contact the Department – we will be happy to hear from you.
+We hope that you will be able to locate any information that you seek on our website, but if not please feel free to contact the Department – we will be happy to hear from you.